A soup is a liquid dish, generally savoury and generally served hot. A soup can be the start of a meal, or a meal in itself.

 Soups are a very forgiving dish to make, in that you can adjust them as you go along, and recover from almost any error.
 For this reason, they’re also a good dish for beginning cooks to try to master.

 Soups are useful as the main course in a casual supper; they are also a good starter for a meal because you can make them ahead.

 The other key element of a successful soup is the mouth feel of it.
-This can be achieved through fat in the soup, or better still, through texture.
+This can be achieved by adjusting the texture of it.

 - Add items such as pasta, rice, couscous, etc. Add rice about 20 minutes, pasta about 10 minutes, couscous about 3 minutes before it is finished;

 - Add dumplings;